By the end of this course, students will be able to:

 - Understand how to outline a business and revenue model for an early stage idea

-- Present their market-validated new business idea to external audience on social funding platforms like Kickstarter as well as present their business idea to investors and industry experts
+- Present their market-validated new business idea to investors and industry experts

 By the end of this course, students will be able to: